[HOME]HOME

 To view the whole chapter, table of contents and ordering details: download a free pdf copy (4.1Mb)

-Two Ways of Buying 'Other Ways of Learning'
+Review of 'Other Ways of Learning'

-1. Buy online at the Institute for Outdoor Learning Bookshop (IOL)
+2. At the Institute for Outdoor Learning Bookshop (IOL)

 http://www.outdoor-learning.org/

-Price: £20.00 (October 2009)
+Price: £20.00 (January 2013)

-2. Buy via post or email in Euros from the European Institute for Outdoor Adventure Education and Experiential Learning (EOE)
+3. Buy via post or email in Euros from the European Institute for Outdoor Adventure Education and Experiential Learning (EOE)

 Price € 23.00 (October 2009) including post and packing

-EOE publications page:
+EOE publications and ordering information:

 which reads as follows (October 2009)